-Graduates of our master's program have a bright job future.
-They are qualified for and are successful in finding high-level positions in many service fields, including as:
+Graduates of our Master's program have a bright job future.
+Our graduates are qualified for and are successful in finding high-level positions in many fields, including the following:

-- Executives in the nonprofit sector, where they may become managers, supervisors or directors of a variety of human service and community organizations
+- Leaders in the nonprofit sector, where they may become managers, supervisors, or directors of a variety of human service and community organizations

-- Policy planners, program developers or evaluators for local or state governments
+- Policy planners and program developers for local or state governments

 - Educators or educational administrators in settings ranging from preschools to graduate programs

-- Researchers working at university or medical research centers or for government and non-profit organizations and
+- Researchers working at university or medical research centers or for government and non-profit organizations

-- Human resource administrators in the community service or public relations side of corporate life
+- Human resource administrators and in the community service, public relations, or foundation giving sides of corporate life

 - Director, Area Agency on Aging

-- Community liaison, mid-sized city police department
+- Community Liaison, mid-sized city police department

-- Director of admissions at a community college
+- Director of Admissions at a community college

-- Recreation coordinator for a public school system
+- Recreation Coordinator, public school system

 Skills Translate into Jobs

-The University also has a very active Career Services Office that offers a wide range of services to students.
+The university also has a very active Career Services Office that offers a wide range of services to students.